fumieval/drinkery/README.md

 `Barman r s` is a monad transformer to produce a stream of type `s`.
 It is good at interactively serving values.
-`topup :: s -> Barman r s m a` is the primary action.
+`yield :: s -> Barman r s m a` is the primary action.
 A barman can also accept requests from the downstream using `accept`.

 `Sommelier r` is a list-like backtracking monad (also known as ListT done right).